PrometheanDissident/prometheandissident.github.io/pages/race.md

 - **Healthcare Access: Some Bias -** I would have to quantify the exact effects shown in these studies, but research suggests that there exists low to moderate levels of implicit racial bias among healthcare professionals, which is significantly related to patient-provider interactions and health outcomes<ref>https://pubmed.ncbi.nlm.nih.gov/26469668/</ref><ref>https://pubmed.ncbi.nlm.nih.gov/28249596/</ref>.
 Furthermore, experimental evidence suggests that there is racial discrimination against middle-class blacks compared to middle-class whites in accessing mental health care, although there is no discrimination between working-class blacks and whites<ref>https://journals.sagepub.com/doi/abs/10.1177/0022146516647098</ref>.

+### <span style="background-color:orange">The Possibility of Historical Factors</span>

+When comparing former slaves and free blacks (free before 1865), it took roughly 2 generations for the descendents of slaves to catch up economically and educationally with the descendents of free black men and women<ref>https://www.nber.org/system/files/working_papers/w9227/w9227.pdf</ref>.

+A black family's long-run economic progress after slavery depended strongly on the location they were freed.
+Black families freed in states with more intensive Jim Crow institutions made less economic progress after slavery<ref>https://irs.princeton.edu/events/2022/Fall-Althoff-Lukas</ref>.

+The economic and residential segregation created by redlining persists in many cities, and inequality is much higher in cities which had redlining.
+Gentrification appears to be related to some lessening of segregation, but also with increased economic inequality<ref>https://ncrc.org/wp-content/uploads/dlm_uploads/2018/02/NCRC-Research-HOLC-10.pdf</ref>.

+Redlining may be mostly a product of geographic discrimination in itself as opposed to racial discrimination<ref>https://sci-hub.ru/https://doi.org/10.2307/2946707</ref>.

 ### Possible Remedying of Disparities

 Given that existing disparities between groups are not a function of "racism" primarily, this suggests no strong reason exists to actively remedy them.
 While there may be some value associated with trying to remedy them, either due to an inherent aversion to inequality even if it's natural or due to other benefits associated with remedies, these are not immediately obvious.
 I will discuss possible remedies of disparities, their effects so we can understand them better, and also whether they actually have good reasons for their implementation.